vsvishal/react-projects/React-notes.md

 ## 👨‍🚀 React Testing Library

-- React Testing Library builds on top of DOM Testing Library by adding APIs for working with React components.
+- React Testing Library builds on top of the DOM Testing Library by adding APIs for working with React components.
 - Specific to a testing framework (though we recommend Jest as our preference, the library works with any framework).

 ### Testing dependency Installation